Lawrence of Arabia (film): Cast

 The crew consisted of over 200 people.
 Including cast and extras, over 1,000 people worked on the film.
 Members of the crew portrayed minor characters.
-First assistant director Roy Stevens played the truck driver who transports Lawrence and Farraj to the Cairo HQ at the end of Act I; the Sergeant who stops Lawrence and Farraj ("Where do you think you're going to, Mustapha?") is construction assistant Fred Bennett and screenwriter Robert Bolt has a wordless cameo as one of the officers watching Allenby and Lawrence confer in the courtyard (he is smoking a pipe).
-Steve Birtles, the film's gaffer, plays the motorcyclist at the Suez Canal; Lean is rumoured to be the voice shouting "Who are you?"
-Continuity supervisor Barbara Cole appears as one of the nurses in the Damascus hospital scene.
+First assistant director Roy Stevens played the truck driver who transports Lawrence and Farraj to the Cairo HQ at the end of Act I; the sergeant who stops Lawrence and Farraj ("Where do you think you're going to, Mustapha?") is construction assistant Fred Bennett, and screenwriter Robert Bolt has a wordless cameo as one of the officers watching Allenby and Lawrence confer in the courtyard (he is smoking a pipe).
+Steve Birtles, the film's gaffer, played the motorcyclist at the Suez Canal; Lean is rumoured to have provided the cyclist's voice shouting "Who are you?"
+Continuity supervisor Barbara Cole appeared as one of the nurses in the Damascus hospital scene.

+It may be the longest theatrical film with no female speaking roles.
+Women appear in crowd scenes or as extras.